rust-embedded/rust-raspberrypi-OS-tutorials/07_uart_chainloader/README.md

 [raspbootin]: https://github.com/mrvn/raspbootin

 You can try it with this tutorial already:
+1. Depending on your target hardware:`make` or `BSP=rpi4 make`.
-1. Copy `kernel8.img` to the SD card.
+2. Copy `kernel8.img` to the SD card.
-2. Execute `make chainboot` or `BSP=rpi4 make chainboot`.
+3. Execute `make chainboot` or `BSP=rpi4 make chainboot`.
-3. Now plug in the USB Serial.
+4. Now plug in the USB Serial.
-4. Observe the loader fetching a kernel over `UART`:
+5. Observe the loader fetching a kernel over `UART`:

 ```console
 make chainboot